 The topics I currently have talks prepared for are:

 My ACRUMEN definition of software quality.
 This is completely technology-agnostic; in fact there is not even any code!
-I have presented full-length talks on this at Little Rock Tech Fest 2019, American Mensa Annual Gathering 2019, Software Process Advancement 2019, Nova Codecamp 2019, Codecamp Chisinau 2019, Devconf Poland 2018, and assorted Washington DC area Meetups, plus “lightning” talks at ElixirConf 2017 and RubyConf 2017, and talked about it on the Maintainable Software Podcast.
-(I was also selected with this topic for I T.A.K.E.
-Unconference 2019 but the entire conference was canceled, and as a backup speaker for RubyNation 2018 but no slots opened.)
+I have presented full-length talks on this at six conferences and assorted Washington DC area Meetups, gave five-minute “lightning” talks on it at a couple other conferences, and discussed it on a podcast.
 The best videos are the five-minute “lightning talk” version from Rubyconf 2017, and the 45-minute conference presentation version from Little Rock Tech Fest 2019.
+(Sorry for the bad A/V quality, but that conference doesn’t record the talks, so it’s just from my phone on a tripod.
+One of these days I’ll do a clean screencast or something.)

 Ruby “gotchas”, i.e., nasty surprises in the Ruby programming language.
 I spoke about that in assorted Washington DC area Ruby Meetups in 2014.
 Sorry, no video, but it would normally be about 45 minutes.